privacysandbox/protected-auction-services-docs/trusted_services_overview.md

 private keys and public keys at service bootstrap.
-Before such keys are granted to the service, the binary hash of the FLEDGE service and guest operating system running on the virtual machine is validated against a hash of the open source image; this validation process is termed as attestation.
+Before such keys are granted to the service, the binary hash of the FLEDGE service and guest operating system running on the virtual machine is validated against a hash of the open source image; this validation process is termed an attestation.

 *   The FLEDGE service sends requests to private key hosting services to pre-fetch private keys.
 Private keys are granted to a FLEDGE service only